 STAYING IN THE WINDOW OF TOLERANCE: OVER ACCESSING

 I would love to give a website for Dr. Spierings as she was a delightfully entertaining as well as informative presenter.
 When I inquired about other sources for her materials, she stated the primary way to learn more from her is when she is back at an EMDRIA conference.
-Hopefully she will be back soon to the States so we may learn more from her!
-She is also the author of EMDR and Mourning, available at HAP trainings, an excellent protocol for EMDR grief work that I have used and found beneficial.
+Some of her conference presentations may still be accessible on the internet.
+She does have an excellent manual on another topic, EMDR and Mourning , available at at Trauma Recovery Han excellent protocol for EMDR grief work that I have used and found beneficial.

-There is much more from Dr. Spierings’ day long training, but I want to share highlights, as I understood them, of course, as well as recommendations from the manual.
-In this post, we will focus on over accessing clients, and I will do another on options for under accessing clients.
+There is much to glean from Dr. Spierings’ day long training, but here are highlights—as I understood them, of cours,—as well as recommendations from basic training manuals.
+In this post, we will focus on over accessing clients, and there’s another post on options for under accessing clients.

 Where to Start

 This is perhaps one of the most challenging aspects for newly trained EMDR clinicians to manage and, I suspect, keeps many from using their EMDR training beyond resourcing or, sometimes, at all.
-It takes a significant shift as a therapist to be responsible for leading someone into a distressing process rather than alleviating their distress in our traditional therapies.
-I call this “pain with a purpose,” and I keep that in mind when some of my most traumatized clients are experiencing such deep pain in reprocessing past trauma.
-All of their responses that had to be frozen, blocked, distorted or denied at the time, in order to survive and cope, are being released for healing within the presence and guidance of the EMDR therapist.
-We are giving them this gift that no one else, typically, was able or willing to give them at the time.
+It takes a significant shift as a therapist to be responsible for leading someone into a distressing process rather than alleviating their distress in more cognitive or traditional therapies.
+I keep that in mind when some of my most traumatized clients experienced such deep pain in reprocessing past trauma.
+All of their responses that had been frozen, blocked, distorted or denied at the time, in order to survive and cope, are being released for healing within the presence and guidance of the EMDR therapist.
+We are giving them this gift that no one else, typically, was able or willing to give them.

 Use of Interweaves

 She educates clients with a visual of the past and present, using the metaphor of watching a movie while processing past traumatic material.
 If there is NO safe “here and now”, they are not ready for EMDR processing.
-As we have learned in our EMDR practices, some clients take many months to develop some type of present safety or peace as a balance for the past that needs processing.
+As we have learned in our EMDR practice, some clients take many months to develop some type of present safety or peace as a balance for the past that needs processing.
+The therapeutic alliance build on trust can understandably be slow to develop in our most wounded clients.

 Specific Techniques and Interweaves:

-Distancing techniques can also be used, such as changing to a still photo; changing to a black and white picture; placing a glass wall; seeing in a VCR/TV, stopping the ‘video’ or using the ‘remote ‘to pause , or watching from a train.
-All of these strategies create distance between the client present self and the past traumatic incident.
-You can also suggest holding the hand of their adult self or a spiritual figure or putting material two streets away instead of right in their face.
-With children “imagine someone protecting you now” or provide information they did not (developmentally) have.
+Distancing techniques can also be used, such as changing to a still photo; changing to a black and white picture; placing a glass wall; seeing in a VCR/TV with a remote, stopping the ‘video’ or using the ‘remote ‘to pause , or watching from a window or train.
+All of these strategies create distance between the client’s present self and the past traumatic incident.
+You can also suggest holding the hand of their adult self or a spiritual figure or putting material two streets away or down the hallway instead of right in their face.
+With children “imagine someone protecting you now” or provide information they did not developmentally get.
 Children very commonly need new information for developmental gaps.
 (Spierings)

-Cognitive interweaves, drawn from one of the three clusters of NC’s–responsibility, safety, choices—that most fits the client’s specific experience, are also effective, such as “You are safe now; you had no choice; it wasn’t your fault, you were just a child; you did the best you could.”
+Cognitive interweaves can be drawn from one of the three clusters of NC’s per Francine Shapiro (responsibility, safety, choices) that most fits the client’s specific experiences, such as “You are safe now; you had no choice; it wasn’t your fault, you were just a child; you did the best you could.”

 Non Cognitive Interweaves: